Contorted-example works only because the

 the exit point is disestablished.
 For example:

-(defun invalid-example () (let ((y (block here #'(lambda (z) (return-from here z))))) (if (numberp y) y (funcall y 5))))
+(let ((y (block here #'(lambda (z) (return-from here z)))))

-One might expect the call (invalid-example)
+One might expect the call (invalid-example) to produce 5

 by the following incorrect reasoning:

-binds y
+let binds y to the

-; this value is a function resulting
+value of block; this value is a function resulting

 from the lambda expression.
-Because y
+Because y is not a number, it is

-invoked on the value 5
+invoked on the value 5.
+The return-from should then

 return this value from the

-exit point named here
+exit point named here, thereby

-exiting from the block again and giving y
+exiting from the block again and giving y the value 5

 which, being a number, is then returned as the value of the call

-to invalid-example
+to invalid-example.

 The argument fails only because exit points have